aybabtme/blog/source/_posts/2013-01-09-cusec-but-im-first-year.markdown

 categories: uottawa cusec
 ---

-Some people came to me wondering about the pertinence of CUSEC for them: they're first year, they don't feel they have anything to sell to recruiters, they don't have much confidence in their skills.
+Some people came to me wondering about the pertinence of [CUSEC][99] for them: they're first year, they don't feel they have anything to sell to recruiters, they don't have much confidence in their skills.

 > Is it worth it for me to attend CUSEC?
 I'm first year, I'll never get a job!